 The Employment Situation Report is released on a monthly basis.

-You’ve probably heard people call it by different names: the employment report, jobs numbers, nonfarm payrolls, but they all refer to the same colossal report: the Employment Situation.
+You’ve probably heard people call it by different names: the employment report, jobs numbers, and nonfarm payrolls, but they all refer to the same colossal report: the Employment Situation.

-It includes a basket of employment reports such as the Unemployment rate, Average Hourly Earnings, and the Non-Farm Payrolls report.
+It includes a basket of employment reports such as the Unemployment rate, Average Hourly Earnings, and the Non-Farm Payrolls (NFP) report.